-Since 2001 I’ve been active in various facets of publishing, from writing, editing, and indexing to design and production.
+I’ve been active in various facets of publishing—from writing, editing, and indexing to design and production—since 2001.

 I’m a certified professional editor and active member of Editors Canada (formerly the Editors’ Association of Canada).
 For several years I worked in house for D&M Publishers, at the time Canada’s largest independent book publisher, as both editor and editorial coordinator, developing editorial systems to improve communication with authors and freelance editors, streamline workflow, and minimize errors.
 I’ve also been a freelancer for a variety of clients, editing, indexing, and designing a spectrum of publication genres that includes educational books, scholarly journals, market research reports, and online guides.
 In 2012 I received Editors Canada’s Tom Fairley Award for Editorial Excellence, and in 2019 I won the Karen Virag Award for raising the profile of the editing profession.

 I have an eye for detail and have worked extensively with standard style guides such as the Chicago Manual of Style and the Canadian Press Style Book.
-I was involved in updating the Professional Editorial Standards, published by Editors Canada.
+I was involved in updating the Professional Editorial Standards, published by Editors Canada, and am on the technical committee to develop plain language standards for Accessibility Standards Canada.

 I look forward to each project as an opportunity to learn something new.